openenclave/openenclave/docs/ApiGuidelines.md

 * Public APIs cannot have source-breaking changes (and, for platforms where shared libraries or built, cannot have binary-breaking changes) across releases, except as covered by deprecation as explained below.
 API additions can be made at any time.
-*  xperimental and internal APIs can have breaking changes across releases.
+* Experimental and internal APIs can have breaking changes across releases.

 APIs can be deprecated by marking them as @deprecated.
 The associated text should explain what an application should do instead.
 Public APIs must be @deprecated in a release before they can be